News

 Cosy Lube Turtle has been available on Bandcamp for some time.
 We recently released the Cosy Lube Turtle album to SoundCloud as well, and sent it away to a distributor for global distribution.
 More news on this will follow soon.

-A re-entry tops the chart this month.
+Last month‘s number seven climbs two to number five on the chart this month.
 Seven Screaming Diz-Busters is a highly esoteric and extraordinary piece of progressive rock composition, beautifully interpreted by The Bastard Sons of Dennis.
 It is a song for which they were well known.

 Originally it was released by Blue Öyster Cult on their 1973 Tyranny and Mutation album.
 It was big crowd favourite at a live performance by The Bastard Sons of Dennis and you can enjoy watching a video of them playing it live by clicking here.